International Travel

 Recommendations:

-• Always carry a valid Permanent Resident Card (Green Card) and foreign passport.
+• Always travel with a valid permanent resident card and passport.

-• If you plan to be abroad for 1 year or more, apply for a Reentry Permit from USCIS before departure.
+• If traveling abroad for more than 1 year, contact your Meltzer Hellrung attorney to apply for a Reentry Permit prior to departure.

 Attorney Tip: Green card holders with criminal convictions—even minor or old ones—can be found inadmissible upon return.
 Consult your attorney before traveling if you’ve ever been arrested, charged, or convicted.